sagemath/trac_to_gh/Issue 5520.md

 I started using Magma in 1998 because only Magma had an implementation of Pizer's algorithm from [Pizer, 1980] for computing with Brandt modules.
 The point of this ticket is to get an implementation of this algorithm in to Sage.

 See http://swc-wiki.sagemath.org/2009/other/pizer for more about this ticket including a link to a scan of Pizer's paper.

+The attached patch has no dependencies and should apply cleanly to sage-3.4.

+CREDIT GOES TO:
+- Jon Bober
+- Alia Hamieh
+- Victoria de Quehen
+- William Stein
+- Gonzalo Tornaria

+TO APPLY this to 3.4.1.alpha0, apply these three in order:

+* trac_5520-rebase3.4.1.alpha0.patch
+* trac_5520-rebase3.4.1.alpha0-part2.patch
+* trac_5520-rebase3.4.1.alpha0-part3.patch

 Issue created by migration from https://trac.sagemath.org/ticket/5520